 Occasional side effects

-Each of these effects happens in between 1 and 10 out of 100 people (1 to 10%).
+Each of these effects happens in between 1 and 10 out of 100 people (between 1 and 10%).
 You might have one or more of them.
 They include:

 - hair thinning

 - liver changes – you have regular blood tests to check this and they usually don’t cause any symptoms

 - carpal tunnel syndrome- this can cause tingling, pain, feeling cold and weakness in part of the hand

 - loss of appetite